mcs07/PubChemPy/docs/guide/substance.md

 # Substance

 The PubChem Substance database contains all chemical records deposited in PubChem in their most raw form, before any significant processing is applied.
 As a result, it contains duplicates, mixtures, and some records that don't make chemical sense.
-This means that Substance records contain fewer calculated properties, however they do have additional information about the original source that deposited the record.
+This means that {class}`~pubchempy.Substance` records contain fewer calculated properties, however they do have additional information about the original source that deposited the record.

 The PubChem Compound database is constructed from the Substance database using a standardization and deduplication process.
-Hence each Compound may be derived from a number of different Substances.
+Hence each {class}`~pubchempy.Compound` may be derived from a number of different {class}`~pubchempy.Substance` records.

 ## Retrieving substances